sharpermarbles/Big-Numbers-cpp/README.md

 #### Testing Module

 Example output if 20 random tests are executed.
-The below example does not show any discrepancies.
+The below example shows that the 15th test found a discrepancy.

     Enter command: random -n 20
                               -8 --X                         = -9